Cantara/Whydah-UserAdminService/README.md

-SecurityTokenService
+UserAdminService
 ====================

-The UserToken and ApplicationToken generator and security session manager for the Whydah system
+The optional component to allow 3rd party authenticated applications to add and manage users in Whydah IAM/SSO

 Installation